ssaring/sportstracker/sportstracker/docs/README.txt

 Data such as the route description can be added to the comment text.

 Note entries can be added for special dates, so you can e.g. enter your training plan or descriptions of sport events.
+Notes can be created for specific sport types or equipments of a sport type.
+This makes them useful for e.g. tracking the maintenance cycles of e.g. bicycle chain replacements.

 You can also track your body weight by adding weight entries for special dates.
 Note and weight entries don't need the definition of sport types.

 Entries of all types can be simply copied.
 This is very useful when you have many similar exercises or weight entries.
 You just select the entry to copy